CarrotTheHero/pallida-basic-retake-exam/cs.md

 ###  What is inheritance?
 When would you use it?
 [2p]
 #### Your answer:
 [add your answer here]
+- Inheritance enables you to create new classes (derived class) that reuse, extend, and modify the behavior that is defined in other classes (base class).

 ### Name each building block of a method!
 [2p]